Neurohealth Wellness News.

 1. Repetitive Movements: Activities that require repetitive bending and extending of the knee, like running and cycling, place stress on the ITB.

-2. Muscle Imbalances: Weakness in the hip abductor muscles (gluteus medius) can lead to improper stabilization of the pelvis, which puts more strain on the ITB.
+2. Muscle Imbalances: Weakness in the hip abductor muscles (gluteus medius) can lead to improper stabilisation of the pelvis, which puts more strain on the ITB.

 3. Poor Biomechanics: Gait abnormalities, leg length discrepancies, or improper footwear can contribute to the development of ITB syndrome by altering movement patterns and increasing friction along the iliotibial band.